 At the Ride Base you will be see plenty of horses coming and going, and being hosed, washed, fed, saddled and ridden.
 You can settle in with coffee and food to watch the vet area where each horse is assessed by the vets, including a 40m trot out in hand to check for lameness, or you can wander around and see all the different set-ups.

 There will be on-site catering and real coffee.
-The Wingello Forest Endurance Ride also has a trade stall area, which had 9 stalls in 2017 and a horsemanship demonstration.
+The Wingello Forest Endurance Ride also has a trade stall area, which typically hosts around 10-15 businesses.

 The shorter introductory rides attract a wide variety of horse breeds and riders from many different disciplines.
 The 80km rides attract a competitive field of experienced endurance riders and horses.
 Most competitive endurance horses are Arabian or Arabian crosses, as this breed naturally has the body size, musculature and heart that is best suited to endurance competition.